elena5875/Javagames/README.md

 #### The mistake has been corrected already.

 ##     CSS: I had my CSS code validated thru w3 validator.
-It showede 1 warning and 1 Error
+It showed 1 warning and 1 Error
 ##   The warning was that imported style sheets are not checked in direct input and file upload modes

 ##   The Error was  height Too many values or values are not recognized : 850 px